DanielSant0s/AthenaEnv/README.md

 * Screen.clearColor(*color*) - Sets a constant clear color for Screen.display function.
 * Screen.clear(*color*) - Clears screen with the specified color.
 If you don't specify any argument, it will use black as default.
 * Screen.flip() - Run the render queue and jump to the next frame, i.e.: Updates your screen.
-* var freevram = Screen.getFreeVRAM() - Returns the total of free Video Memory.
+* let freevram = Screen.getFreeVRAM() - Returns the total of free Video Memory.
 * Screen.setVSync(bool) - Toggles VSync, which makes the framerate stable in 15, 30, 60(depending on the mode) on screen.
 * Screen.setFrameCounter(bool) - Toggles frame counting and FPS collecting.
 * Screen.waitVblankStart() - Waits for a vertical sync.
-* var fps = Screen.getFPS(frame_interval) - Get Frames per second measure within the specified frame_interval in msec.
+* let fps = Screen.getFPS(frame_interval) - Get Frames per second measure within the specified frame_interval in msec.
 Dependant on Screen.setFrameCounter(true) to work.
 * const canvas = Screen.getMode() - Get actual video mode parameters.
 Returns an object.
   • canvas.mode - Available modes: NTSC, DTV_480p, PAL, DTV_576p, DTV_720p, DTV_1080i.
   • canvas.width - Screen width.
 Default: 640.